cpp-linter/cpp-linter-action/README.md

 This action creates 1 output variable named `checks-failed`.
 Even if the linting checks fail for source files this action will still pass, but users' CI workflows can use this action's output to exit the workflow early if that is desired.

-## Using a Windows-based runner
+## Running without the docker container

+Some Continuous Integration environments require access to non-default compilers and/or non-standard libraries.
+To do this properly, the docker container should not be used due to it's isolated file system.
+Instead, you should use this action's python source code as an installed python package (see below).

+### Using the python source code

-This action can only be run on a runner using the Ubuntu Operating System.
-However, this action's source code (essentially a python package) can be used on a runner using the Windows Operating System.
+This action was originally designed to only be used on a runner with the Ubuntu Operating System.
+However, this action's source code (essentially a python package) can be used on any runner using the Windows, Ubuntu, or possibly even MacOS (untested) virtual environments.

-Note: MacOS-based runners have not been tested, but the same approach applies.
+Note, some runners already ship with clang-format and/or clang-tidy.
+As of this writing, the following versions of clang-format and clang-tidy are already available:

+- `ubuntu-latest` ships with v10, v11, and v12.
+[More details](https://github.com/actions/virtual-environments/blob/ubuntu20/20220508.1/images/linux/Ubuntu2004-Readme.md).
+- `windows-latest` ships with v13.
+[More details](https://github.com/actions/virtual-environments/blob/win22/20220511.2/images/win/Windows2022-Readme.md).
+- `macos-latest` ships with v13.
+[More details](https://github.com/actions/virtual-environments/blob/main/images/macos/macos-11-Readme.md).

 This example makes use of another action ([KyleMayes/install-llvm-action](https://github.com/KyleMayes/install-llvm-action))